Siteglide/documentation/crm/users/editing-a-users-crm-record-front-end-with-custom-field-sets.md

 See [https://docs.siteglide.com/en/crm/users/user-details#accessing-custom-crm-fields](user-details.md#accessing-custom-crm-fields) to see how to access data from CRM custom fields within the User Details Layout.

 As the `value` attribute in HTML determines the pre-filled value of a field, we can use Liquid to add it.
-In most cases, there is an \<input> element which can be given a value, eg. in the "Favourite Colour" field:
+In most cases, there is an `&lt;input&gt;` element which can be given a value, eg. in the "Favourite Colour" field:

 ```liquid
 <input